blincx/ASMfun/README.md

 and 0x0000.
 Program terminates when counter reaches zero.

 lc3_recurs.asm: Runs on the LC3-sim from Dwelch (https://github.com/dwelch67/lc3)
 Uses recursion to count down from 0x00EF to zero while simultaneously performing another looped subtraction, storing both results + return addresses in a stack frame, and then terminating upon reaching zero.

+lsa_binary.s: Performs simple binary math operations, including logical AND and XOR, looping down to zero.
+Runs on the LSA-sim.